 Many beginners search for how to become a project manager with no experience in the UK.

-- Build transferable skills
+- Develop transferable skills

-- Apply for project support roles
+- Submit your application for project support positions

-- Improve your CV
+- Design your CV with actual samples.

-- Tracking tasks and deadlines
+- Keeping tabs on tasks and deadlines

 Career Path